TeachFiNetwork/tfn-nft-marketplace-rs/README.md

 >*Requirements:* state = active, listing type must be Auction, payment must be in DAO's governance tokens and amount > last bid.

 >[!NOTE]
 >Places a bid for the specified `listing_id`.
+If the bidder already has a bid on `listing_id`, the old bid is removed.
-If payment.amount >= buyout_price, the NFT is bought automatically and the difference in tokens is sent back to the caller.
+>If payment.amount >= buyout_price, the NFT is bought automatically and the difference in tokens is sent back to the caller.
 <br/>

 ```rust